lttng/lttng-ust/doc/man/ustctl.1.md

 full, it is collected by the daemon while the others are filled.
 If, however, the buffer size is too small, buffer overflows may occur and result in event loss.
 By default, the number of subbuffers per buffer is 2.
-Subbuffer size for a given channel may be chosen with `--set-subbuf-size` while the subbuffer count is set with `--set-subbuf-num`.
+Subbuffer size for a given channel may be chosen with `set-subbuf-size` while the subbuffer count is set with `set-subbuf-num`.

 ## SEE ALSO